 This is a full-tuition scholarship awarded annually to one fulltime student from Broward Community College's Honors Program.
-This scholarship is funded by the College of Career Development.
+This scholarship is funded by the Career Development Program.
 To be eligible, a student must have excelled academically and have earned an honors certificate upon graduation from Broward Community College.